How to

 - hours spent as a foster parent

-- hours spent establishing your own business, if you have a decision from NAV that you can get AAP while you establish your own business
+- hours spent establishing your own business, if you have a decision from Nav that you can get AAP while you establish your own business

 - voluntary unpaid work, such as visiting services for disabled or elderly people